Singular rationally connected surfaces with non-zero pluri-forms: Introduction

 Recall that a projective variety $X$ is said to be rationally connected if for any two general points in $X$, there exists a rational curve passing through them, see \cite[Def.
 3.2 and Prop.
 3.6]{Kol96}.
 It is known that for a smooth projective rationally connected variety $X$, $H^0(X,$ $(\Omega_X^1)^{\otimes m})=\{0\}$ for $m>0$, see \cite[Cor.
 IV.3.8]{Kol96}.
 In \cite[Thm.
-5.1]{GKKP11}, it's shown that if a pair $(X,D)$ is klt and $X$ is rationally connected, then $H^0(X,\Omega_X^{[m]})=\{0\}$ for $m>0$, where $\Omega_X^{[m]}$ is the reflexive hull of $\Omega_X^m$.
-On the other hand, by \cite[Thm.
+5.1]{GKKP11}, it is shown that if a pair $(X,D)$ is klt and $X$ is rationally connected, then $H^0(X,\Omega_X^{[m]})=\{0\}$ for $m>0$, where $\Omega_X^{[m]}$ is the reflexive hull of $\Omega_X^m$.
+By \cite[Thm.
 3.3]{GKP12}, if $X$ is factorial, rationally connected and with canonical singularities, then $H^0(X,(\Omega_X^1)^{[\otimes m]}) = \{0\}$ for $m>0$, where $(\Omega_X^1)^{[\otimes m]}$ is the reflexive hull of $(\Omega_X^1)^{\otimes m}$.
 However, this is not true without the assumption of being factorial, see \cite[Example 3.7]{GKP12}.
 In this paper, our aim is to classify rationally connected surfaces with canonical singularities which have non-zero reflexive pluri-forms.
+We will give two method to construct such surfaces (see Construction \ref{main-const} and Construction \ref{const-quo-thm}) and we will also prove that every such surface can be constructed by both of these methods (see Theorem \ref{constr-thm} and Theorem \ref{quo-thm}).
+This gives an affirmative answer to \cite[Remark and Question 3.8]{GKP12}

 The following example is the one given in \cite[Example 3.7]{GKP12}.

 \begin{exmp} Let $\pi ' : X' \to \mathbb{P}^1$ be any smooth ruled surface.
 Choose four distinct points $q_1$, $q_2$, $q_3$, $q_4$ in $\mathbb{P}^1$.
 For each point $q_i$, perform the following sequence of birational transformations of the ruled surface: